MicroEJ/Example-ExternalResourceLoader/README.md

 # External Images Example

-The following project illustrates the MicroEJ external resources loader feature by displaying images supposed to be in the external resources (used for resources stored on non-byte-addressable memories).
+The following project illustrates the use of [MicroEJ External Resources Loader](https://docs.microej.com/en/latest/PlatformDeveloperGuide/externalResourceLoader.html) by displaying images supposed to be in the external resources (used for resources stored on non-byte-addressable memories).

 ## Requirements

-- MicroEJ 5.3 or later.
+- MicroEJ SDK 5.3.0 or higher
-- MicroEJ UI-pack 13.0.4 or greater
+- MicroEJ UI Pack 13.0.4 or higher
-- Java platform with (at least):
+- A MicroEJ Platform with (at least):
 	- EDC-1.3.3
 	- MICROUI-3.0.3
 	- Containing at least the module `External Resources Loader`